 The whole area is surrounded by many small limestone islands and the water is typically calm.

-2. Most of the islands and islets in Halong Bay are made of limestone which have spent 500 million years forming.
-The geological events over the last 1,000 years at Halong Bay include the advancing of the sea, strong erosion, and the raising of the bay area; these factors contribute to the pure blue/green heavily salted water.
-There is a mystical and magical feeling at Halong Bay.
-Now, Halong Bay is the result of this long process of geological evolution that has been influenced by so many factors.
+2. Most of the islands and islets in Halong Bay are made of limestone that have spent 500 million years forming.
+The geological events over the last 1,000 years at Halong Bay include the advancing of the sea, strong erosion, and bay area is raising; these factors contribute to the pure blue/green heavily salted water.

 3. Many of the islands have spectacular grottos you can explore, and are home to thousands of stalactites, stalagmites and interesting rock formations.